mozilla/deepspeech-playbook/SCORER.md

 ##### Additional parameters for `lm_optimizer.py`

 There are additional parameters that may be useful.

+**Please be aware that these parameters may increase processing time significantly - even to a few days - depending on your hardware.**

 * `--n_trials` specifies how many trials `lm_optimizer.py` should run to find the optimal values of `--default_alpha` and `--default_beta`.
 The default is `6`.
 You may wish to reduce `--n_trials`.